SpectrumLi/TSVDExamples/README.md

 Update: TSVD is available at https://github.com/microsoft/TSVD!

 ## How to evaluate
-TSVD is under open source administration process.
-We are sorry for the inconvenience.
-Please contact us (cstjygpl@uchicago.edu) for a private link of TSVD.
-The following instructions only help to evaluate these examples.
+The following instructions help to evaluate these examples.

 ### System Requirement
 Visual Studio Community Edition, and .Net Framework 4.5-4.7.
 Because the examples rely on a specific version of .Net, we need them.